deep-entertainment/safehouse/design/dialogs/brianna2.md

 > *BRIANNA*
 >
-> That was eighteen years ago!
+> That was 18 years ago!

 > *MARJORIE*
 >